 In the case of Netflix, there is a set of data that characterizes customers’ preferences such as movies viewed or products owned.
 Netflix then identifies the best choices for each customer based on the choices made by similar customers.
 In Q2’s experimental exercise:

-The way Q2 approached machine learning and predictive behavior is discussed in the whitepaper “The Data Dilemma: Unlocking Customer Insights with Machine Learning.”
-Written by Q2 CEO Adam (Anderson) Blue, the whitepaper takes a deeper dive into the important lessons gained in tackling machine learning and behavioral modeling, with a special section on collaborative filtering.
+The way Q2 approached machine learning and predictive behavior is discussed in the white paper “The Data Dilemma: Unlocking Customer Insights with Machine Learning.”
+Written by Q2 CTO Adam (Anderson) Blue, the white paper takes a deeper dive into the important lessons gained in tackling machine learning and behavioral modeling, with a special section on collaborative filtering.

 Q2 SMART: Driving Insights for Banks and Credit Unions